OHREA Awards Description of Categories

-Individuals or groups / units / departments may be nominated for any of the five OHREA awards.
+Individuals or groups/units/departments may be nominated for any of the five (5) OHREA awards.
+These five (5) awards categories are outlined below:

 Accessible Built Environment: